csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 - Depending on the purpose of your program, each variable might have a limited range of values that are "valid" or "good," even if the data type can hold more

-- For example, a `decimal` variable that holds a price (in dollars) should have a positive value, even though it's legal to store negative numbers in a `decimal`
+- For example, a `decimal` variable that holds a price (in dollars) should have a positive value, even though it is legal to store negative numbers in a `decimal`

 - Consider the `Item` class, which represents an item sold in a store.
 It has a `price` attribute that should only store positive values: